Introduction to PET/CT Imaging

 What is a PET/CT scan?

-- The scanner merges PET and CT images together to provide a unique combination of both functional and structural information.
+- The scanner merges PET and CT images together to provide a combination of both functional and structural information.

 How does PET work?